arthurviaro/arthurviaro.github.io/_pages/papers.md

 Broadcasting Populism: Radio and Mass Politics in Brazil <br/>

+Political Power and State Capacity in Early Twentieth-Century Brazil <br/>

 [//]: This java script is the button to show abstract
 <script>